llmite-ai/llms/README.md

-# llmite - llms
+# llms

 **⚠️ This project is currently in beta.
 APIs may change.**

-llmite llms is a Go library that provides a unified interface for working with Large Language Models (LLMs) from different providers.
+llms is a Go library that provides a unified interface for working with Large Language Models (LLMs) from different providers.
 It offers a consistent API that allows you to switch between providers like Anthropic Claude and Google Gemini without changing your application code.

 ## Features